dss-extensions/dss_capi/README.md

 ```

-## Usage and example
+## Usage and examples

-To understand the main concepts of DSS C-API and how it handles memory, see [the usage document](docs/usage.md).
+To understand the main concepts of DSS C-API and how it handles memory, see [the usage document](https://github.com/PMeira/dss_capi/blob/master/docs/usage.md).

 Two minimal samples (without DSS scripts, please bring your own) are available in [examples](examples).
 Add the appropriate subfolder from `include` and the library from `lib` to the compilation.

 The source code from DSS Python and OpenDSSDirect.py are more complete and advanced examples of usage.

 ## Testing